Exclude Rules

 Filenames vs Directory Names

 The rule pattern that follows the rule type can describe either filenames or directories.
-If there is no slash in the pattern, it will match a file or directory anywhere in the filesystem.
+If there is no slash in the pattern, it will exclude a file or directory anywhere in the filesystem.
+If there is only a trailing slash, the pattern excludes that directory’s contents anywhere in the filesystem.

 The x rule type is for non-wildcard patterns.
-Any characters are allowed in the pattern that are legal in pathnames, without special meaning, so a star pattern character matches a star in the pathname.
+Any characters are allowed in the pattern that are legal in pathnames, without special meaning, so a star in the pattern matches a star in the pathname.

-A pattern without slashes will match anywhere in the filesystem, for example:
+A pattern without slashes matches anywhere in the filesystem, for example:

 x abc.tmp